faucetsdn/udmi/docs/tech_primer.md

 -   **Analog**: The device uses an analog connection (1-10V, 4-20mA etc)
 -   **Serial**: The device does not have an IP address, rather uses a wired serial connection.
 -   **Networked**: The device has its own IP address and presence on the wired or wireless IP network.
--   **Bridge connected**: The device is on an isolated wired or wireless network behind a gateway device that is networked.
+-   **Bridged**: The device is on an isolated wired or wireless network behind a gateway device that is networked.

 ### Ingestion